 That’s because this railbed was constructed by 35,000 workers in 1898 when Gold Fever was infecting the west with high hopes.

-WP&YR forms an historic rail link between nations, one which pioneered international, inter-modal ship/rail/truck transport.
+WP&YR forms a historic rail link between nations, one which pioneered international, inter-modal ship/rail/truck transport.

-The railway extends from Skagway 177 kilometres inland, where you can get your passport stamped at a modest US/Canadian border crossing.
+The railway extends from Skagway 177 kilometres inland, where you can get your passport stamped at a modest USA and Canada border crossing.

 Known as “the railway built of gold” the impossible-seeming track at one point ascends 914 metres in 32 km (20 miles).